mwpastore/ember-cli-deploy-sql/README.md

     LIMIT 1;
     ```

-If push comes to shove, you can always rename or drop the table and re-deploy.
+If push comes to shove, you can always rename or drop the table and
+re-deploy&mdash;losing your history but getting back up and running.
+Please
-Please open an issue report if you hit any snags!
+open an issue report if you hit any snags!

 ## Tests

-* yarn test
+* `yarn test`

 ## Why `ember test` doesn't work